Muser853/3DAgentSimulation/README.md

 - `javax.swing` for chart panel creation
 - `java.util.concurrent` for managing simulation threads

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes